jorivankeulen/myBooks/README.md

     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── BookShelf.js # A collection component for your books per category.
+    ├── Book.js # A component for individual books.
+    ├── BookMenu.js # The menu per book to change categories.
+    ├── AddBook.js # A component to search and add books to your collection.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg